 Benefits of Determining Paternity

 The identification of the biological father can have significant impact on the child’s life.
 Paternity establishes emotional, social, and economic ties between the father and the child.
-Among those ties are:
+Among those ties including the following.

 - Benefits Eligibility – The child may be entitled to an inheritance, medical and life insurance benefits, and social security and veteran’s benefits.